ChainYo/kedro/docs/source/03_tutorial/06_visualise_pipeline.md

   .. note:: Kedro's Plotly integration only supports `Plotly Express <https://plotly.com/python/plotly-express/>` charts.
 ```

-You need to update requirements.txt in your kedro project and add the following datasets to enable plotly for your project.
+You can view Plotly charts in Kedro-Viz when you use Kedro's plotly datasets.
+To enable Plotly you need to update requirements.txt in your kedro project and add either or both of the below datasets.

  `kedro[plotly.PlotlyDataSet, plotly.JSONDataSet]==0.xx.x`

-You can view Plotly charts in Kedro-Viz when you use Kedro's plotly datasets.

 There are two types of plotly datasets in Kedro :
 - [plotly.PlotlyDataSet](https://kedro.readthedocs.io/en/stable/kedro.extras.datasets.plotly.PlotlyDataSet.html#kedro.extras.datasets.plotly.PlotlyDataSet) - To use this dataset you need to configure your plot in the `catalog.yml`.